BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

 icon: octicons/clock-16
 ---
 # Schedules
-Schedules allow you to run events periodically at specific times for the entire server.
+Schedules allow you to run actions periodically at specific times for the entire server.

-## Player independent events
+## Player independent actions
-Whenever events are run from a conversation or an objective, they are always run for a specific player.
+Whenever actions are run from a conversation or an objective, they are always run for a specific player.
-For events run from a schedule this is not the case as there is no specific player involved.
+For actions run from a schedule this is not the case as there is no specific player involved.
-This means you can only use events that are player independent, like `setblock` or `globaltag`, in schedules.
+This means you can only use actions that are player independent, like `setblock` or `globaltag`, in schedules.
-The same applies to the conditions used by these events.
+The same applies to the conditions used by these actions.

-To determine if an event is player independent (and can be used in schedules), look for the **static** flag in the docs.
+To determine if an action is player independent (and can be used in schedules), look for the **static** flag in the docs.

 !!! example annotate
     <h2>Set Block: `setblock`</h2>